MurmurationsNetwork/MurmurationsDocumentation/docs/developers/environments.md

 Check the status of the Murmurations environments on our status page:
 [**https://status.murmurations.network/**](https://status.murmurations.network/)

-## Test Environment
+## Test environment

-The `test-` URLs have been set up to provide a space for developers to test their schemas before submitting them to the production Library, and profiles to the production Index.
+The `test-` URLs have been set up to provide a space for developers to test their schemas before submitting them to the production library, and for profile creators to test their profiles before submitting them to the production index.

 | Service           | URL                                                                                                                                          |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |